Province of the Anglican Church of the Congo: Dioceses

+Ordination of women

+The Province of the Anglican Church of the Congo permits the ordination of women as deacons.
+In 2003, the Diocese of Boga "accepted women's ordination" and the first woman, Muhindo Tsongo, was ordained a priest.

 Anglican realignment

 The Anglican Church of the Congo is a member of the Global South and the Global Anglican Future Conference, and is involved at the Anglican realignment.
 In June 2012, Archbishop Henri Isingoma attended the Provincial Assembly of the Anglican Church in North America, in Ridgecrest, North Carolina, to show is full support for the new province in creation of the Anglican Communion.
-While involved in the Anglican realignment, the Anglican Church of the Congo has also shared ministry partnerships and continued to share communion with The Episcopal Church, based in the US.
-Additionally, the Anglican Church of the Congo, in 2015, reaffirmed its membership in the Anglican Communion, including with The Episcopal Church.
+While involved in the Anglican realignment, the Anglican Church of the Congo has also shared ministry partnerships and remained in communion with the Episcopal Church.

 On April 29, 2012, Henri Isingoma expressed his official approval for the temporary admission of the Anglican Mission in the Americas, a former missionary organization of the Anglican Church of Rwanda, at the Anglican Church of Congo until his future was clarified.
 After that period, Isingoma stated that the Anglican Church of the Congo would work with the AMiA exclusively as a Missionary Society.

 Archbishop Isingoma attended GAFCON II, which took place in Nairobi, Kenya, from 21 to 26 October 2013.
 The province was represented at GAFCON III, held in Jerusalem, on 17–22 June 2018, by a 34 members delegation.
+In 2025, after the announcement made by Laurent Mbanda, the chairman of GAFCON, criticising the appointment of Dame Sarah Mullally as the Archbishop of Canterbury, and calling on GAFCON affiliated churches to cut ties with the Diocese of Canterbury, Archbishop Zacharie Masimango Katanda, a former Primate of the province, stated that the province of Congo will remain for now in the Anglican Communion and in communion with the see of Canterbury.
+The Primate of the province, Georges Titre Ande, did not attend the March 2026 GAFCON Conference in Abuja, Nigeria.